rabiulrahat/Grainbee-App/README.md

 - ✅ **Tamperproof Ration Records**
   - All distribution events (who picked up what, when, where) are persisted on the Fabric ledger.
-  - Prevents double‑dipping, fake entries, and manual alteration of history.[web:190]
+  - Prevents double‑dipping, fake entries, and manual alteration of history.

 - 🔍 **QR‑Based Pickup Verification**
   - Scan member ration QR code at pickup points.